A Complete Look At One of the Most Underrated Ski Resorts in Vermont : Pico Mountain

 Some fun, tight glades from the top are Upper KA glades and Upper Pike Glades.
 Also, some more fun glades from the Summit Express lift that are a little further down are, Sunset Woods (not nearly as tight, strong intermediates could try these out) and Birch Woods.
 They also have the Poma Woods and the Mid Pike Glades (good for intermediates).
 Now, there are some intermediate trails you can take from the top such as, Forty-Niner that goes into Sunset 71 that then goes into Easy Street or Mid Pike, etc.

 After the Summit Express, all the way to looker’s right (skier’s left) the Outpost Double Chair has some gnarly glades as well.
 The Doozy glades are truly a doozy, I’m not kidding.
-They also have the Outlaw glades as well that I have not skied, so I’m not sure what to compare them with.
+They also have the Outlaw glades which are very similar to the Doozie’s.
 But I’m sure they’re fun.
 This chair also has some fun groomed diamonds such as, Wrangler, Bronco, and Sidewinder (this must be the wild west area).

 Pico Mountain Tubing